-- You may apply for your parking permit in person at the Camus Safety Office or at https://my.georgetowncollege.edu/ICS/ Campus_Life/Vehicle_Registration.jnz - Permits are \$100 and are valid from July 1st through June 30th and must be renewed each year. - Permits are to be displayed on the outside lower-left corner of the vehicle's rear window. - Convertibles and vehicles with a soft top may display their permit in the lower-left corner of the front windshield.
+- You may apply for your parking permit online on the portal - https://my.georgetowncollege.edu - GC Life > Vehicle Registration > Follow prompts - Permits are \$100 and are valid from July 1st through June 30th and must be renewed each year. - Permits are to be displayed on the outside lower-left corner of the vehicle's rear window.

-- Motorcycles and mopeds are subject to the same regulations as other motor vehicles. - The permit fee will be billed to your student account and paid through the Business Office, not the Campus Safety office. - Parking permits are not included in your tuition or housing/dining fees. - Those who fail to obtain a permit are subject to parking violations and fines. - Additional vehicles and permits - If you get a new car or temporarily drive another family vehicle you may obtain an additional permit for free but must register the vehicle with Campus Safety. - Temporary vehicles that are not registered with Campus Safety will be subject to parking violations and fines. - If you have two vehicles on campus at the same time you would need to purchase a 2nd parking permit. - Show your Tiger Pride with a KY state-issued Georgetown College license plate, and you will receive a \$10 discount on your parking permit!
+- Convertibles and vehicles with a soft top may display their permit in the lower-left corner of the front windshield. - Motorcycles and mopeds are subject to the same regulations as other motor vehicles. - The permit fee will be billed to your student account and paid through the Business Office, not the Campus Safety office. - Parking permits are not included in your tuition or housing/dining fees. - Those who fail to obtain a permit are subject to parking violations and fines. - Additional vehicles and permits - If you get a new car or temporarily drive another family vehicle you may obtain an additional permit for free but must register the vehicle with Campus Safety. - Temporary vehicles that are not registered with Campus Safety will be subject to parking violations and fines. - If you have two vehicles on campus at the same time you would need to purchase a 2nd parking permit. - Show your Tiger Pride with a KY state-issued Georgetown College license plate, and you will receive a \$10 discount on your parking permit!